 Step 1.
-Log into Lamella, click on your name in the top right and the choose "Personal" from the drop down menu.
+Log into Lamella, click on your name in the top right and the choose Settings from the drop down menu.

 External storage accepts two different authentication mechanisms and can be selected from the dropdown menu under Authentication.
 The Log-in credentials, save in session uses the BioHPC login credentials and only saved in the user session, giving increased security.
 The drawbacks are that sharing is disabled, as lamella has no access to the cluster storage credentials.
 The Username and password mechanism requires a manually-defined username and password.
 Remember to click the gear icon and enable sharing.